Bambo Diaby

-Bambo Diaby Diaby (born 17 December 1997) is a Senegalese footballer who plays as a defender for La Liga club Elche CF.
+Bambo Diaby Diaby (born 17 December 1997) is a Senegalese footballer who plays as a centre-back for Spanish club Elche CF.

 Club career

 Early career

 Diaby was born in Senegal, but moved to Mataró, Catalonia at the age of four and went on to represent clubs of the region as a youth.
 He made his first team debut for UE Cornellà on 15 May 2016, coming on as a substitute in a 0–1 Segunda División B home loss against CF Reus Deportiu.

 In September 2016, Diaby joined Serie A club U.C.
 Sampdoria, returning to the youth setup.
-The following 1 February, he was loaned to Serie C side Mantova F.C. until June.
+On 1 February 2017, he was loaned to Serie C side Mantova F.C. until June.

 On 28 July 2017, Diaby agreed to a one-year loan deal with Girona FC, being immediately assigned to the reserves in the third division.
 He made his first team debut on 28 November, replacing Carles Planas in a 1–1 away draw against Levante UD, for the season's Copa del Rey.